matm/jQuery-File-Upload-Wiki/Options.md

     1. event: dragover event object.

 ### onDocumentDragLeave
 This callback function is called when files are dragged outside the document window.
+Used by the advanced user interface version to reduce the dropZone.

 * Type: *function*
 * Arguments:
     1. event: dragleave event object.

 ### onDragEnter
 This callback function is called when files are dragged into the dropZone area.
+Used by the advanced user interface version to highlight the dropZone.

 * Type: *function*
 * Arguments: